 Stimulants Might Normalize Iron Uptake In The Brain

-Here is an excerpt from the Medscape report (Brain Iron Levels a Potential ADHD Biomarker):
+Here is an excerpt from the Medscape report on the research (Brain Iron Levels a Potential ADHD Biomarker):

 Children with attention-deficit/hyperactivity disorder (ADHD) have reduced iron levels in the brain, which normalize with stimulant medication, the research suggests.